 A small amount of bleeding within a few weeks of your last proper period can be normal.
 This is known as an implantation bleed when a fertilised egg enters the lining of the womb.

 Light bleeding in the early weeks of pregnancy is common and does not necessarily mean there is a problem.
 You can call the unit if you have urgent concerns, or you can wait and speak to your midwife.

-It’s very important to get seen by your GP within a day or two if it’s painful to urinate, or if your urine is cloudy or smelly.
+It’s very important to get seen by your GP within a day or two if it’s painful to have a wee, or if your wee is cloudy or smelly.
 This is probably a sign of a urine infection.
 Urine infections are common in pregnancy, and usually harmless, but left untreated they can develop into a kidney infection and serious illness.

 As long as you are generally well, your GP is the best place if you have signs of a urine infection.
 Your GP can prescribe a course of antibiotics suitable during pregnancy.